 - 1. At least once during each academic semester, non-tenured and non-certificated members of the teaching staff shall be observed for a full classroom period.
 One observation shall take place during any scheduled class during the first ten weeks of a semester.
-The faculty member shall be given no less than 24 hours prior notice of observation. - 2.
-Tenured and certificated faculty may be observed once each semester. - 3.
-In recommending reappointment, awarding of tenure and promotion, the College P & B Committee and the Academic Review Committee consider reports of observation of classroom performance student evaluations, and significant evidence of teaching effectiveness as well as other factors. - 4.
+The faculty member shall be given no less than 24 hours prior notice of observation.
+Other provisions for online course observations can be found in Article 18.2.b) 3. (a-g). - 2.
+Tenured and certificated faculty may be observed once each semester. - In recommending reappointment and/or awarding of tenure and promotion, the College P & B Committee and the Academic Review Committee consider reports of observation of classroom performance, student evaluations, and significant evidence of teaching effectiveness, as well as other factors. - 4.
 A panel established by the Department P & B Committee shall conduct the observations.
 The Department Chairperson shall schedule the members of the Committee to observe teaching faculty as necessary. - 5.
 Each observer shall submit, through the Department Chairperson, a written Observation Report to the Department P & B Committee within one week of the observation.
 The Committee shall consider these observation reports in the total evaluation of the teaching faculty member.
-The Observation Report shall be placed in the faculty member's personal file.

-- 6. The Department Chairperson shall schedule the Post-observation Conference for the faculty member within two weeks after receipt of the written observation report.
+The Observation Report shall be placed in the faculty member's personal file. - 6.
+The Department Chairperson shall schedule the Post-observation Conference for the faculty member within two weeks after receipt of the written observation report.
 The conference shall include the faculty member and the observer.
-Either a member of the Department P & B Committee or a member of the Department with the rank of tenured Associate Professor or Tenured Professor may be assigned by the Chairperson at the request of the employee or the observer. - 7.
+Either a member of the Department P & B Committee or a member of the Department with the rank of tenured Associate Professor or Tenured Professor may be assigned by the Chairperson at the request of the employee or the observer to attend the post-observation conference. - 7.
 Following the Post-observation Conference, the assigned P & B representative or the assigned senior faculty member shall prepare a record of the discussion in memorandum form for submission to the Chairperson.
 If the Post-observation Conference includes only the observer and the faculty member, the observer shall prepare the record of the discussion in memorandum form.
 The faculty may have a copy of this document provided a signed receipt is tendered.
 The original conference memorandum shall be placed in the faculty member's personal file. - 8.
 If the observation or Post-observation Conference is not held within the time stipulated within the PSC/CUNY Agreement, the faculty member shall have 10 working days to file a request for an observation and/or conference with the Chairperson.
 A copy of the request should be sent to the appropriate Vice President and the Office of the President.
-Faculty failing to file the request within the stipulated time shall bar the employee from subsequent complaint regarding such non-compliance with Article 18.2 (b), 2 b) or c).
+Faculty failing to file the request within the stipulated time shall bar the employee from subsequent complaint regarding such noncompliance with Article 18.2 (b), 2 b) or c).
 Upon receipt of the request, the College shall cause appropriate remedial action to be taken, including, if necessary, scheduling of an observation and/or observation conference by the Vice President, the President, or their designee (PSC/CUNY Agreement, Article 18).